 Overview of Services

-Volunteers are an integral part of the Department of Human Services.
-There is a broad range of volunteer opportunities that help serve DHS clients and staff.
-Volunteers are recruited and placed in jobs that help to meet community and DHS customer needs.
-Volunteers provide personalized ways to help DHS clients, staff, offices, and communities in a wide variety of ways.
+Volunteers are an integral part of the Oregon Department of Human Services (ODHS).
+There is a broad range of volunteer opportunities that help serve ODHS clients and staff.
+Volunteers are recruited and placed in jobs that help to meet community and customer needs.
+Volunteers provide personalized ways to help clients, staff, offices and communities in a wide variety of ways.

-Every effort is made to place DHS volunteers to opportunities that best meets their abilities and interests.
+Every effort is made to place ODHS volunteers in opportunities that best meets their abilities and interests.
 As a volunteer you do not replace paid staff but donate your time and skills to supplement staff services.

 - Transporting clients

 - Family advocacy

 - Supporting the independence of people who are elderly or disabled

 - Child care, education and recreation for children

 - Seasonal programs